fttlov/JCAdvance/README.md

 ### Polling Rate & Performance

 Due to certain limitations within some functions in the code and bugs in JoyShockLibrary, the developer of DSAdvance was forced to use SleepTimeout=15, which corresponds to 66.6 Hz — a clearly insufficient rate for smooth movement, especially for Gyro Mouse. <br>
-What limitations?
-The Wheel function did not work properly when SleepTimeout < 15 and has been rewritten, adding WheelXboxHoldTimer. <br>
-*Note:* For details on the updated library, visit the [JoyShockLibrary Fork](https://github.com/fttlov/JoyShockLibrary)

- Default program polling rate is now 250 Hz (sleepTimeout=4 in config.ini; 1 sec = 1000ms / 4).
+ After fixing limitations and bugs default program polling rate is now 250 Hz (sleepTimeout=4 in config.ini; 1 sec = 1000ms / 4).
 CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources

 <details>
 <summary><b>Why exactly 250 Hz</b></summary>